web-illinois/toolkit/src/components/il-nav/README.md

 These classes can be used to place an ellipsis (&hellip;) before/after a navigation element.
 This should be used to indicate a gap in the sequence of pages.

 ### `sidebar`

+This navigation type is intended to be used in the sidebar of page.
+It presents the navigation in a single column and uses indentation to show nesting levels.

 ```html
 <il-nav type="sidebar"></il-nav>